IanConnolly/ianconnolly.github.io/_posts/2014-06-17-4-weeks-at-mozilla.md

 [Releng API](https://github.com/mozilla/build-relengapi) project which [Dustin](http://code.v.igoro.us/) introduced
 [yesterday](http://code.v.igoro.us/posts/2014/06/Introducing-Relengapi.html).
-If you've ever spoken to me about development, you've probably know that I love a good HTTP API written in Flask, so I was super enthusiastic when I heard about the project and am glad to be helping out.
+If you've ever spoken to me about development, you probably know that I love a good HTTP API written in Flask, so I was super enthusiastic when I heard about the project and am glad to be helping out.
 I'm also building out a [template/example project](https://github.com/IanConnolly/build-relengapi-template)